Connection between Inflammation and Psychiatric Disorders: Exploring the Mechanism and the Potential Treatment TargetsView this Special Issue

 ELISA kits (eBioscience, Thermo Fisher Scientific) were used for the investigation of IL-6 level in brain tissues according to the manufacturer manuals.
 Samples were loaded into plate wells in duplicate, and the average of two values was used for final analysis.
 The final value of IL-6 in statistic was expressed as a ratio of their averages compared to total loading protein.

 2.8.
 Statistical Analysis

-Data in the present study was expressed as the .
-The data was then analyzed with one-way ANOVA, followed by the Newman-Keuls post hoc test.
-A value of less than 0.05 was considered statistically significant.
+Values in this study were expressed as the .
+The significant differences were defined with one-way ANOVA, followed by Newman-Keuls post hoc test.
+We considered a value of less than 0.05 as statistically significant.

 Conflicts of Interest

 No conflicts of interest exist for all authors in this study.